cmeaton/preprocessor_for_dialogue_act_Bi-LSTM/README.md

 - Numpy

 ### Notes:
   - 10/07/2019: The model runs properly on the first 4 transcripts.
-Aside from this, any combination of transcripts in the data set (regardless of specific transcript files, training size, and batchSize).
-Have not been able to solve this issue.
+Aside from this, any combination of transcripts in the data set (regardless of specific transcript files, training size, and batchSize) causes the model to break.
+It appears to be some kind of tensor shape error.
+I have not been able to solve this issue.
-  - **GOAL:** Train the model using 70% for training, 20% for development, and 10% for testing.
+  - **GOAL:** My goal is to train the model using 70% of the swbd data for training, 20% for development, and 10% for testing.
+Once the model has been trained, I want to save the model weights (.h5 file most likely), so that it can be loaded and used to predict DA labels on new utterances from SPAFF data.